Templates Sequences Guides Email WhatsApp

 2. Pick one and load

 Click a card to load it into Compose.
-You’ll see a full HTML layout—headers, buttons, sections—not a boring plain paragraph.
+You’ll see a full HTML layout with headers, buttons, and sections instead of a plain paragraph.

 3. Swap merge tags